 We already know that excessive deposits of sebum and oils on the skin can cause cystic acne, but what’s a little more shocking to learn is that the healthy fats in coconut oil are able to bind with their more harmful counterparts, removing them from your skin and leaving it fresh and clean.

-The benefits of coconut oil don’t end there: it also contains large amounts of caprylic and lauric acid – two helpful chemicals known to have antibacterial and antimicrobial properties.
+The benefits of coconut oil don’t end there: it also contains large amounts of caprylic and lauric acid – two helpful chemicals known to have antibacterial and antimicrobial properties which work well as a cystic acne home remedy.
 Together they help in fending off bad bacteria on your skin and preventing pimples and cystic acne from forming.
 Caprylic acid also provides antioxidant protection for your skin, a great first line of defense in preventing future breakouts.

 Additionally, coconut oil can be used as a natural moisturizer and is very helpful in lubricating dry skin.